 Pacific Bluefin Tuna Commercial Harvest Status

-Final rule on domestic implementation of Inter-American Tropical Tuna Commission (IATTC) Resolutions
+Legal inseason actions under the final rule on domestic implementation of Inter-American Tropical Tuna Commission (IATTC) Resolutions.

 This website represents legal notice of inseason actions.
 Anyone impacted by this rule should check this webpage for updates on inseason actions.

 The trip limit applicable to U.S. commercial fishing vessels fishing in the eastern Pacific Ocean is 15 metric tons.

 The Commercial harvest of Pacific bluefin tuna in the IATTC Convention Area is in metric tons (mt).

 |U.S. commercial catch limit||U.S. commercial catch to date**|

 |2020||85 FR 6101||6,147 mt for 2019, and 2020, combined*||3,273 mt||356 mt||5 mt|

 |2019||84 FR 18409||6,147 mt for 2019 and 2020, combined*||2,518 mt||425 mt||270 mt|